April Kepner: Storylines

 As the end of the fifth year of residency is near, the surgical residents, including April, prepare for their boards exams for the different fellowships they plan on joining.
 The night before taking the exam, April loses her virginity to Jackson which causes her to re-evaluate her faith during her Boards Exams, making the examiners feel uncomfortable.
 It is revealed that she is the only one out of the residents to have failed her Boards Exams.
 She receives phone calls from other hospital retracting their offers of fellowships and is laid off from Seattle Grace.
 Although Jackson has true feelings for her, April pushes him away because she believes that he feels guilty for having sex with her.
 As a celebration of the conclusion of their residencies, the former chief of surgery Richard Webber (James Pickens, Jr.) organizes his annual dinner for them.
 The eighth season ends with April, Jackson, Alex, and Richard waiting for Meredith and Cristina, who are victims of an aviation accident.

-In season 9, months later, Owen goes to visit April, who had moved back to her parents' farm in Moline, Ohio.
-In the wake of the tragic aviation accident, he offers her an attending position at the hospital.
+In Season 9, months later, Owen goes to visit April, who had moved back to her parents' farm in Moline, Ohio.
+In the wake of the aviation accident, he offers her an attending position at the hospital.
 When she gets back to Seattle Grace, she resumes her sexual relationship with Jackson, despite claiming she wants to re-virginise.
 April has a pregnancy scare and Jackson promises that he will be there every step of the way, even marry her, if she tests positive.
-When April finds out that she is not pregnant, she is overjoyed, but inadvertently hurts Jackson's feelings by saying that they dodged a bullet, seemingly thrilled that they don't have to get married anymore.
+When April finds out that she is not pregnant, she is overjoyed, but inadvertently hurts Jackson's feelings by saying that they dodged a bullet, seemingly thrilled that they do not have to get married anymore.
 Jackson breaks up with April.
 April suggests to Jackson that they each take a date to Bailey's wedding in an attempt to move on.
 Jackson takes intern Stephanie; the two bond and eventually have sex.
-When Jackson tells April that he is sleeping with somebody else, she is visibly crushed and tells him that they can't be friends again until she has gotten over him.
-In the next episode, a very attractive paramedic named Matthew (Justin Bruening) asks April out for coffee and they start seeing each other.
+When Jackson tells April that he is sleeping with somebody else, she is visibly crushed and tells him that they cannot be friends again until she has gotten over him.
+In the next episode, an attractive paramedic named Matthew (Justin Bruening) asks April out for coffee and they start seeing each other.
 Shortly afterwards she turns to Jackson for dating advice and it is hinted that Jackson is still in love with her when he shows signs of jealousy but they re-establish their friendship.
 She confesses to Matthew that she is not a virgin anymore as she led him to believe and he breaks up with her because she lied to him.
 However, in the next episode, Matthew forgives April and they get back together.
 He asks her to marry him through a flash mob and she says yes.
 In the season 9 finale, April thinks she lost Jackson when a bus blew up and tells him she loves him, but he only has a few injuries.